 In the mid-50s to early 60s, Burger King showed accelerated growth as the company expanded from Florida.
 After the first five years, the founders decided it was time to grow into a nationwide fast-food chain.
-Here are a few things that made Burger King stand out among similar companies at the time:
+Here are a few things that made Burger King stand out:

 - It was the first burger chain with dining rooms.

 - The introduction of the Whopper—a larger burger at the time, with a low price.

 - Franchising was made very lucrative for franchisees, allowing for rapid expansion.

 In 1967, ready-made foods manufacturer Pillsbury bought Burger King for $18 million.
 That figure wasn’t small for the time, but Pillsbury thought that the burger chain was worth it as there were a little under 300 franchise locations all over the US.

 Today the Burger King brand name makes over $1.8 billion worldwide.

 Compared to McDonald’s, there were difficulties in creating a consistent brand image.
 Pillsbury found that bringing the nationwide Franchisees in line with the same branding strategy was difficult at first.